-The United States is a member of the Organization for Economic Cooperation and Development, which is an international organization composed of 34 democratic countries with market-based economies.
+The United States is a member of the Organization for Economic Cooperation and Development, which is an international organization composed of 36 member states with market-based economies.

 Shared goals include achieving sustainable economic growth and employment and a rising standard of living in member countries as well as engaging with non-members to contribute to the development of the world economy.